publicissapient-france/drone_company/README.md

 ```

 *Note: you will receive events only from your drone*

+## All Events
+Because of at each tick is 1 second, your function could missed these events.
+So you should analyse first the situation and then acting one event.

 **event** attribut is the type of event currently received.
 **event** value can be :